conduits-link/backend/readme.md

        WITH GRANT OPTION;
      ```

-  * The username and password are chosen here to match the Django [settings.py](https://github.com/jhels/noteworthy-backend/blob/main/nw_backend/nw_backend/settings.py) configuration I set - see the `DATABASE` variable on line 79.
-We can and will change these later.
+  * The username and password are chosen here to match the Django [settings.py](https://github.com/jhels/noteworthy-backend/blob/main/nw_backend/nw_backend/settings.py) configuration - see the `DATABASE` variable on line 79.
+We can and should change these later.

   * See [here](https://dev.mysql.com/doc/refman/8.0/en/creating-accounts.html#creating-accounts-granting-privileges) for more details on creating a superuser.

 * Create the database `noteworthydb` as follows.
-In terminal - not logged into MySQL - run:
+In terminal – not logged into MySQL – run:
   ```
   mysql -u nw -p
   ```